Last Updated on March 5, 2026 by Maged kamel

 The m value for far-end hinge bending stiffness (3 EI/L) / (6 EI/L )=1/2; this value is to be multiplied by the bending stiffness for the girder.

 Let us review each case individually.
-For the first case, where we have a double curvature, we have an equal m value for each end.
+In the first case, where we have double curvature, the m values are equal at both ends.
 From the conjugate beam analysis, m is drawn at the tail of the moment.
-We can get the slope at each joint, and we can consider two triangles as drawn at each joint.
+We can obtain the slope at each joint and consider two triangles drawn at each joint.

 From M to zero, when the moment acts at the near joint, and from zero to M, when the moment acts at the far end.

-The reaction of the moment will be the slope value, we react =the area of the triangle area=1/2M*L where L is the span distance, the direction is upwards.
+The reaction at the moment is the slope value; we react = the area of the triangle, area = 1/2M*L, where L is the span distance; the direction is upwards.

 For the slope at the left joint, the reaction of the moment, coming downwards, to get the slope at the near end, take the moment at the far joint, the distance between forces=L/3.
 Here is the sketch.
-We have 1/2*ML/EI acting upwards, and we have 1/2*ML/EI acting downwards.
+We have 1/2*ML/EI acting upward and 1/2*ML/EI acting downward.
 The slope at the near end, A, is M*L/6EI, as shown.

-This is the first case of modification to an unbraced frame when the end support is connected.
+This is the first case of modifying an unbraced frame with the end support connected.
 This is the first case, as shown in the elastic curve, the bending stiffness k is the stiffness when multiplied by the slope.

 Modification to the alignment chart when the far end is pinned for the unbraced frames.

-The reaction at Support A =(1/2M/EI)*(2/3)L, α-A=ML/3EI, this is the value of the slope at near joint A. This is the second case of modification to unbraced frame when the end support is hinged.
-The slope at the far support is α-B=ML/6EI, This is the sway of the portal frame.
+The reaction at Support A is (1/2M/EI)*(2/3)L, α-A = ML/3EI; this is the value of the slope near joint A. This is the second case of modifying an unbraced frame with hinged end support.
+The slope at the far support is α-B=ML/6EI.
+This is the sway of the portal frame.

 The slope here is different than the far end, hence no double curvature as before in case 1, then K the bending stiffness for case 2, if we let M= M2= M 2/αA=M /( ML/3EI) =M /( ML/3EI), k=3EI/L, k=3EI/L, this is the value of k for the second case, where far end is pinned, then m=1/2.